 Residency, Small Animal Neurology, University of Florida, Gainesville

-Internship, Small Animal Neurology, Veterinary Specialty Hospital of San Diego, San Diego, CA
+Internship, Small Animal Neurology, Veterinary Specialty Hospital of San Diego, CA

 Internship, Small Animal Medicine & Surgery, Texas A&M University, College Station